The super nabla operator

-If we take instead $\langle \nabla_{\Y}(e_n(\X)), e_{n-k} h_k(\Y) \rangle = \Delta_{e_{n-k}} e_n(\X)$, this corresponds to the case in which the reading word of the $Y$-labels is a shuffle of $(1,2,\dots,n-k)$ and $(n, n-1, \dots, n-k+1)$.
-As usual in this case, we can interpret this as decorating $k$ peaks of the path, with the condition that whenever there is a decorated peak and a north-step in the column immediately to its right, since the $Y$-labels decrease, the $X$-labels must increase.
+If we take instead $\langle e_{n-k} h_k, \nabla_\ast \rangle e_n = \Delta_{e_{n-k}} e_n$, this corresponds to the case in which the reading word of the $\Y$-labels is a shuffle of $(1,2,\dots,n-k)$ and $(n, n-1, \dots, n-k+1)$.
+As usual in this case, we can interpret this as decorating $k$ peaks of the path, with the condition that whenever there is a decorated peak and a north step in the column immediately to its right, since the $\Y$-labels decrease, the $\X$-labels must increase.
 This condition is exactly the same as saying that the valley following a decorated peak must be contractible, which is the condition given by the valley version of the Delta conjecture.
-Of course the topmost peak does not correspond to any valley, and in fact we get $\Delta_{e_{n-k}} e_n(\X)$ rather than $\Delta'_{e_{n-k-1}} e_n(\X)$.
+Of course the topmost peak does not correspond to any valley, and in fact we get $\Delta_{e_{n-k}} e_n$ rather than $\Delta'_{e_{n-k-1}} e_n$.

-In both cases, the valley version of the Delta conjecture from \cite{Haglund-Remmel-Wilson-2018} gives us a $t$-statistic on our two-labeled Dyck paths with certain $Y$-labelings.
+In both cases, the valley version of the Delta conjecture from \cite{Haglund-Remmel-Wilson-2018} gives us a $t$-statistic on our two-labeled Dyck paths with certain $\Y$-labelings.
 We hope to extend this statistic to the full set of multi-labeled Dyck paths and any labeling.